aredn/documentation/arednNetworkDesign/channel_planning.rst

 Collocated Nodes
 ----------------

+At some sites there may be several devices mounted on the same building or structure.
+This photo shows many nodes collocated on a mountaintop.

 .. image:: _images/collocated-nodes.png
    :alt: Collocated Nodes
-   :align: right
+   :align: center

-At some sites there may be several devices mounted on the same building or structure.
-The photo on the right shows many nodes collocated on a single tower.
 Network performance degradation can occur if these nodes share an RF band and channel.
 For example, when two sector antennas are collocated and share the same channel, the network throughput for that site will be reduced by half or more.
 If you have collocated nodes then it makes sense to allow the devices to pass traffic over their Ethernet interface (as described below) rather than forcing them to use their radio channel.

 Device to Device (DtD) Linking
 ++++++++++++++++++++++++++++++

 In its most basic configuration for two collocated nodes, an Ethernet cable is connected between the PoE *LAN* port of each device. :abbr:`OLSR (Optimized Link State Routing protocol)` will assign a very low "link cost" (0.1) to the DtD connection and automatically route traffic between the nodes over Ethernet rather than causing the RF channel to become busy.

+.. image:: _images/dtd-linking.png
+   :alt: DtD Linking
+   :align: right

 One added benefit of DtD linking is that you can link nodes which are operating on different bands and channels.
 Nodes that are using *Channel Separation* to segment traffic can still pass data at high speeds through their DtD link and be members of a single network.
 At a tower site like the one shown here, you could link 2.4 GHz and 5.8 GHz nodes to the same network.
 In fact, at a busy site like this it is best practice to use DtD linking, because otherwise RF channel contention could make the network unusable.

 Ideally you should configure your collocated nodes to use different bands and channels, then set up DtD links between the nodes to ensure that traffic is routed efficiently without generating RF contention or delays. :abbr:`OLSR (Optimized Link State Routing protocol)` will always choose the DtD path first when passing traffic between linked nodes.
 Each AREDN |trade| node recognizes incoming packets tagged with :abbr:`VLAN (Virtual Local Area Network)` 2 as DtD traffic.

-.. image:: _images/dtd-linking.png
-   :alt: DtD Linking
-   :align: center

-In the simple example above, the switch will share all traffic across all ports and every node will receive it on its DtD link.
-If you want to partition traffic even further, you can configure additional VLANs on the switch to isolate port traffic so that only the nodes which should receive specific traffic will see it.
+In the simple example shown here, the switch will share all traffic across all ports and every node will receive it on its DtD link.

+If you want to partition traffic even further, you can configure VLANs on a managed switch to isolate port traffic so that only the nodes which should receive specific traffic will see it.
 For example, you may have a video surveillance system (5) or a :abbr:`VoIP (Voice over IP)` PBX system (6), and traffic from those devices should only be passed to a specific set of links as shown in the diagram below.
 The port-based VLANs will ensure that traffic is controlled and routed, rather than being broadcast across every link.

 .. image:: _images/vlan-isolation.png
    :alt: Traffic Isolation with VLANs